Ambassador-at-Large for Global Women's Issues Melanne Verveer on Her Recent Visit to Afghanistan and the U.S. Commitment to Afghan Women

 Why don’t we go to Kim.

-I have one quick question about the number of women running for local council.
+QUESTION: I have one quick question about the number of women running for local council.
 I don’t know if you know that.
 But also, I wanted to get an update from you on what you heard in your conversations in Afghanistan about the Personal Status Law, which has been under review.
 Just a few days ago, there was a demonstration in support of that law.
 A thousand people turned up, including 300 women.
 What is your assessment of how women feel about the law, and what President Karzai is willing to do about it or not in parliament?

 AMBASSADOR VERVEER: I raised the Shia Personal Status Law with the minister of justice who has had it under active review, as well as with President Karzai, as well as with the women leaders in civil society.

 Where it stands now is the women have told me that they are pleased with the commitment that is represented in the revisions and reforms that have been made, as they have seen that draft.
 And only a few days ago, they met with President Karzai who told them that he would support those revisions and reforms.
 The women are hoping that this will take place before the election, but it is not clear.

 So that’s where things stand.
 The minister of justice has incorporated the revisions and reforms that the women have been seeking.
 They have told me that they are satisfied with those that they have seen at the last such opportunity.
 And President Karzai has assured them in a recent meeting that he will sign on to them.
 So that’s the current status.

-What if it doesn’t pass through parliament before the elections?
+QUESTION: What if it doesn’t pass through parliament before the elections?

 AMBASSADOR VERVEER: Well, there – no one has indicated that it’s going to take effect prior to any action.
 And if it doesn’t take effect prior to the election, we can only imagine whether or not there will be changes made that aren’t satisfactory or what will occur.
 So I think that’s one of the reasons that the women’s community is quite eager to see a satisfactory resolution, one that they have personally reviewed, and are satisfied with actually taking effect.
 But it hasn’t happened yet.

-Elise Labott with CNN.
+QUESTION: Elise Labott with CNN.
 Thank you.
 Just to follow up on that – I mean, and the fact that you were talking about there’s only one minister, and that’s she’s powerless, and that women are not invited, it sounds like there’s a problem with the culture within the country of not treating women equally that is from the top down and the bottom up.